ArtPoon/slides/markdown/beijing-clust.md

 # Clustering methods
 ## Pairwise distances

+* Enormous number of *ad hoc* approaches to genetic clustering, no standard.
+* Development of these methods largely independent of space-time clustering, public health.
 * A genetic distance is a function that maps two sequences to a number, $d(s_1,s_2)\rightarrow \mathbf{R}$.
 * This distance is often used to approximate their *divergence time*.
 * A simple example is the Hamming distance (number of differences between two aligned sequences)